 Greenway, Marszalkowska Street

 This popular chain of inexpensive vegetarian restaurants offers a great selection of meals.
 The portions are large enough to satisfy your appetite and the food is really fantastic.
 The international menu includes Mexican goulash, vegetable curry, samosas and enchiladas.
-Every meal comes with salad.
+Every meal comes with a salad.
 Healthy and tasty food at reasonable prices – who can ask for more?

 Milk Bar pod Barbakanem, Mostowa Street